Caldwell New Jersey

 Bloomfield Avenue, Caldwell, NJ circa 1905

-Bloomfield Avenue (right) and Academy Road, circa 1905
+Bloomfield Avenue (right) and Academy Road, looking west, circa 1905

 Churches were an important part of community life at the founding of Caldwell, and still are for many.
 Above, the historic Presbyterian Church, circa 1905.

 At left, the First

 The High School, circa 1907

 |Bloomfield Avenue, Caldwell, NJ circa

 note horse hitching posts at curb.

 |The Trolley Station in Caldwell, NJ, circa 1905.|

 The Monomonock Inn, opened in 1902, was one of the reasons Caldwell promoted itself as the